runeberry/wow-addon-container/README.md

 4. Open a terminal / command prompt.
 Verify your installation with the following command: `docker version`.
 You should see some version information in the console.
 5. Right click the Docker icon in your System Tray and open Settings.
 Review the following settings:
     * **Shared Drives**<br/>
-      You **must** give Docker access to the drive where your WoW addon code and unit tests are stored in order to run them as outlined in the following instructions.
+      On some versions of Docker, you **must** give Docker access to the drive where your WoW addon code and unit tests are stored in order to run them as outlined in the following instructions.
+Newer versions may have eliminated this setting and can access your drives by default.
     * **General > Automatically check for updates**<br/>
       If you're only using Docker for this one image, you may not be worried about always checking for updates.
 Turn this off if you'd like.
     * **General > Start Docker Desktop when you log in**<br/>